wieczorek1990/websites/README.md

 ## Notes

-* Took me 3h 0m to finish the task
+* Took me Xh Ym to finish the task